Skip to main content Skip to footer site map

 • Do you understand your responsibilities surrounding the prevention of violence in the workplace, and do you have effective processes in place?

-• Are you aware of all OSHA regulations that apply to your business, and are you in compliance?
+• Are you aware of all OSHA regulations that apply to your business?

-• Do you have an up-to-date safety manual for the company, all divisions, and departments?
-Are all managers trained in the implementation of these measures?
+• Do you have an up-to-date written safety manual for the company as a whole and for all divisions and departments?
+Are all managers trained to implement these measures?

 • Have you filed all applicable financial statements and reports at the federal and state levels?